four drunksA Virtual Stroll Around the Walls of Chester

 Also appearing in that 1809 polling station list were two inns in Crane Street with the intriguing names of Mrs. Cloud's and Mrs. Roger's.

-Crewe Street: The Bridgewater Arms (no. 16).
-Listed in Slater's Directory 1880 when the licencee was Mary Campbell.
-In 1910 it is listed in Kelly's Directory as The Bridgewater Hotel, licencee Mrs M A Bass, who was still there in 1914.
+Crewe Street: The Bridgewater Arms (no. 16) was listed in Slater's Directory 1880 when the licencee was Mary Campbell.
+Earlier, the house was mentioned in the Cheshire Observer, October 1873 where it was stated that its former name was The Napier.
+In 1910 it was listed in Kelly's Directory as The Bridgewater Hotel, licencee Mrs M A Bass, who was still there in 1914.
+In 1934-5 the landlord was Edward Hargrove.

-Crook Street: The Lamb.
-Listed in Pigot's Directory 1828-9 when the licencee was Peter Jones.
+Crook Street / Crook's Lane: The Lamb.
+Listed in Pigot's Directory 1818-20 when the licencee was Morris Roberts, in 1822 M Worrall and in 1828-9 Peter Jones.
 It appears again in the 1850 directory when its landlord was Edward Piercy.

 The Recruiting Serjeant - recorded (actually in Cuppin's Lane) as being used as a polling station in 1809 .